SkylarPlayz348/Open-PS2-Loader/README.md

 ### POPSTARTER(Planned):
 I will also be adding POPSTARTER rev13 into the OPL to allow for a close to plug and play experience

-NOTE: Any files POPSTARTER needs are still required just POPSTARTER.elf
+NOTE: Any files POPSTARTER needs are still required just not POPSTARTER.elf